 - Working in Crises and Conflict

-The President’s Climate Action Plan, unveiled in June 2013, aims to cut U.S. carbon pollution, prepare America for climate change impacts, and galvanize global efforts to address climate change.
+The President’s Climate Action Plan aims to cut U.S. climate pollution, prepare America for climate change impacts and galvanize global efforts to address climate change.

-The plan aims to ensure all nations are acting in unison to slow the effects of climate change and ensure a cleaner, more stable environment for future generations.
-It includes U.S. domestic action and international action under the U.S. Global Climate Change Initiative.
+The Climate Action Plan aims to ensure all nations are acting in unison to address climate change and to ensure a clean, stable environment for future generations.

-- Cut Carbon Pollution in America.
-Setting limits on carbon pollution will reduce U.S. dependence on fossil fuels and move our economy toward clean and efficient energy sources and technologies.
+- Cut Climate Pollution in America.
+Setting limits on climate pollution will reduce U.S. dependence on fossil fuels and move our economy toward clean and efficient energy sources and technologies.
 This will create new jobs, lower energy bills and improve health for Americans.

 - Prepare the United States for the Impacts of Climate Change.
 Building on lessons from Hurricane Sandy, the plan will provide climate preparedness tools and information to state, local, and private-sector leaders, ensuring all regions have what they need to safeguard local homes and economies.